-Preparation for Writing an Inspirational Eulogy
+Preparation for Writing a Eulogy

 In order to create an inspirational eulogy, preparation is critical.
 You need to reflect and decide on the tone of the memorial speech, research the life of the deceased (even if you knew them well), and make detailed notes, which you will later use for writing the eulogy.